PGM-Lab/InferPy/docs/notes/bayesianNN.rst

 distribution over variables that are consistent with the observed data.

 In Bayesian learning, the weights of the network are ``random variables``.
-The output of the network is another ``random variable``.
-And the random variable of the output is the one that implicitlyl defines the ``loss function``.
+The output of the nework is another ``random variable`` which is the one that implicitlyl defines the ``loss function``.
 So, when making Bayesian learning we do not define ``loss functions``, we do define ``random variables``.
 For more information you can check `this talk <https://www.cs.ox.ac.uk/people/yarin.gal/website/PDFs/2017_OReilly_talk.pdf>`__ and this `paper <https://arxiv.org/abs/1908.03442>`__.

 In `Inferpy <https://inferpy.readthedocs.io>`__, defining a Bayesian neural network is quite straightforward.
-First we define our neural network using ``inf.layers.Sequential`` and layers of class ``tfp.layers.DenseFlipout``.
-Second, the input ``x`` and output ``y`` are also define as random variables.
-More precisely, the output ``y`` is defined as a Gaussian random variable.
+First we define the neural network using ``inf.layers.Sequential`` and layers of class ``tfp.layers.DenseFlipout``.
+Second, the input ``x`` and output ``y`` are also defined as random variables.
+More precisely, the output ``y`` is defined as a Gaussian random varible.
 The mean of the Gaussian is the output of the neural network.

 .. code:: python3